iguessthislldo/opendds-devguide-converter/devguide/built_in_topics.rst

 The code for the other built-in topics is similar.

+.. _built_in_topics--opendds-specific-built-in-topics:

 ********************************
 OpenDDS-specific Built-In Topics
 ********************************

+..
+    Sect<6.8>

+.. _built_in_topics--openddsparticipantlocation-topic:

 OpenDDSParticipantLocation Topic
 ================================

+..
+    Sect<6.8.1>

 The Built-In Topic “OpenDDSParticipantLocation” is published by the DDSI-RTPS discovery implementation to give applications visibility into the details of how each remote participant is connected over the network.
-If the RtpsRelay (:ref:`The RtpsRelay`) and/or IETF ICE (:ref:`Interactive Connectivity Establishment (ICE) for RTPS`) are enabled, their usage is reflected in the OpenDDSParticipantLocation topic data.
+If the RtpsRelay (:ref:`internet_enabled_rtps--the-rtpsrelay`) and/or IETF ICE (:ref:`internet_enabled_rtps--interactive-connectivity-establishment-ice-for-rtps`) are enabled, their usage is reflected in the OpenDDSParticipantLocation topic data.
-The topic type ParticipantLocationBuiltinTopicData is defined in ``dds/OpenddsDcpsExt.idl`` in the ``OpenDDS::DCPS`` module:
+The topic type ParticipantLocationBuiltinTopicData is defined in :ghfile:`dds/OpenddsDcpsExt.idl` in the ``OpenDDS::DCPS`` module:

 * ``guid`` (key) – The GUID of the remote participant.
   Also, a key into the DCPSParticipant topic.